WebTender/heartbeats/README.md

 To check the status of the heartbut make a GET request to:
 `https://{server}/heartbeat-status/{uuid}`
 This will return 200 http status for "online" or 503 http status or "missing in action".

+#### Donation
+If you find use out of this script, consider buying me a coffee with Bitcoin or don't.

+BTC: 3QCnGKxMfak7WZurVpEGkCAxNPcpgDzDGj